 The mixed use-case

 By mixing the use cases for Embedded and Strategic Analytics, the full range of either real-time and fine granular data to high level and multiple source data can be realized.
-Both concepts of Enterprise Data Warehousing and real-time analytics can be merged, reports and analyses being mashed up and reported in a single report, dashboard or other type of visualization.
+Both concepts of Enterprise Data Warehousing and real-time analytics can be merged, reports and analyses being mashed up and visualized in a single report, dashboard or other type of visualization.